golang-jwt/jwt/SECURITY.md

 Please avoid publicly discussing a potential security vulnerability.

-Let's take this offile and find a solution first, this limits the potential impact as much as possible.
+Let's take this offline and find a solution first, this limits the potential impact as much as possible.

 We appreciate your help!